-- Donor-restricted perpetual endowments, which are contributions restricted by donors to investment in perpetuity with only investment income and appreciation being used to support the organization's activities. - Donor-restricted term endowments, which are contributions restricted by donors to investment for the term specified by the donor.
+- Donor-restricted term endowments, which are contributions restricted by donors to investment for the term specified by the donor.
 During that term, the donor may either require investment income and appreciation to be reinvested in the fund or may permit the organization to spend those amounts in accordance with the donors' restrictions on use. - Board-designated endowments, which are resources set aside by the Board of Directors for an indeterminate period to operate in a manner similar to a donor-restricted perpetual endowment.
-Because a board-designated endowment results from an internal designation, it can be spent upon the action of the Board of Directors.
+Because a boarddesignated endowment results from an internal designation, it can be spent upon the action of the Board of Directors.